jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 ## The Forgotten Unit Testing Book
 We read a Unit Testing book, whose title and author I don’t remember.
 It didn’t convince me that I should be writing unit tests.
 I think this may have been the first place where I read about the unit testing process of writing a failing test before implementing the code. _That’s weird._ And then make the failing test pass by the quickest means possible, such as hardcoding what the test expects. _That makes no sense whatsoever._

-The only part that I think I retained was the section on Test Doubles.
+The only part that made an impression on me was the section on Test Doubles.

 ## Working Effectively with Legacy Code
 <img src="https://m.media-amazon.com/images/I/51spmHveKdL._SY445_SX342_.jpg" alt="Working Effectively with Legacy Code Book Cover" title="Image Source: https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052" width = "30%" align="right" style="padding-right: 35px;">